Your Ultimate Guide to Watching Brooklyn Nets Games at Barclays Center

 The Route to Excitement

-If you're coming from Manhattan, the Brooklyn Bridge is your gateway to Nets excitement.
-Follow the signs to Downtown Brooklyn and merge onto Flatbush Avenue.
-Keep going straight, and the arena will soon appear on your left.
+- If you're coming from Manhattan, take the Brooklyn Bridge.
+Follow signs to Downtown Brooklyn and merge onto Flatbush Avenue.
+The arena will be on your left.

 Navigating the Parking Puzzle